OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 [Linux kernel capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) are set of privileges that can be used by privileged.
 Docker, by default, runs with only a  subset of capabilities.
 You can change it and drop some capabilities (using `--cap-drop`) to harden your docker containers, or add some capabilities (using `--cap-add`) if needed.
-Remember not to run containers with the *--privileged* flag - this will add ALL Linux kernel capabilities to the container.
+Remember not to run containers with the `--privileged` flag - this will add ALL Linux kernel capabilities to the container.

-The most secure setup is to drop all capabilities `--cap-drop all` and than add only required ones.
+The most secure setup is to drop all capabilities `--cap-drop all` and then add only required ones.
 For example:

 ```
 docker run --cap-drop all --cap-add CHOWN alpine
 ```

-**And remeber: Do not run containers with the *--privileged* flag!!!**
+**And remember: Do not run containers with the *--privileged* flag!!!**

 ## RULE \#4 - Add –no-new-privileges flag